 The small town of Chambéry is not one that attracts as many visitors as some of its neighbors in the French Alps.
 While most tourists make their way to nearby Annecy, Chambéry which is only 30 miles (50km) away, is more likely to be considered a hidden gem.

-Located in the Savoie region of France, Chambéry is famous for being the former capital of the Duchy of Savoy.
+Located in the Savoie department of France, Chambéry is famous for being the former capital of the Duchy of Savoy.
 The city is less than an hour away from Geneva and the Swiss and Italian borders.

 With the Alps mountains all around and Lac du Bourget (lake) nearby, it is a favorite among nature lovers.
 There are plenty of hiking trails nearby in the summer and ski resorts in the winter.
 In addition, with a university nearby, it is a lively city with lots going on and plenty to do for any type of traveler.